 Further, if $K_1\equiv 0 \equiv K_2$, then one can have $K\equiv 0$ throughout the construction.)
 We assume that both $(M_1, g_1,K_1)$ and $(M_2, g_2,K_2)$ have extrinsic curvature tensors asymptoting to zero, and have well-defined total energy-momentum, cf.~Section~\ref{s3VII21.1}.
-As shown in \cite{ChDelayExotic} for deformations of data sets preserving the vacuum condition or for scalar curvature deformations preserving an inequality, or in \cite[Appendix~A]{ChDelayHPETv1} for deformations of data sets preserving the dominant energy condition, for all $\varepsilon>0$ sufficiently small we can construct new initial data sets $(M_i, g_{i,\red{\varepsilon} },K_{i,\red{\varepsilon} })$, $i=1,2$, such that the metrics coincide with the hyperbolic metric in coordinate half-balls $\mcU_ {\myone,\varepsilon }$ of radius $\varepsilon$ around $p_1$ and $\mcU_ {\mytwo,\varepsilon }$ around $p_2$, and the $K_{i,\red{\varepsilon} }$'s are zero there.
+As shown in \cite{ChDelayExotic} for deformations of data sets preserving the vacuum condition and for scalar curvature deformations preserving an inequality, or in \cite[Appendix~A]{ChDelayHPETv1} for deformations of data sets preserving the dominant energy condition, for all $\epsilon>0$ sufficiently small we can construct new initial data sets $(M_i, g_{i,\red{\epsilon} },K_{i,\red{\epsilon} })$, $i=1,2$, such that the metrics coincide with the hyperbolic metric in coordinate half-balls $\mcU_ {\myone,\epsilon }$ of radius $\epsilon$ around $p_1$ and $\mcU_ {\mytwo,\epsilon }$ around $p_2$, and the $K_{i,\red{\epsilon} }$'s are zero there.
 Here the coordinate half-balls refer to coordinates on the upper half-space model of hyperbolic space ${\mathcal H}^n$, in which we have